 Tackle your kitchen counters.
 Ensure that anything that does not belong there either gets put in its proper place, a place created for it, or thrown or given away.
 If you have appliances on your kitchen counter that you hardly use, put them away and bring them out when you need them.
 Your kitchen is going to feel so much better with the counters cleared.

 Declutter your entryway.
 If there are hooks, go through everything on the hooks and make sure only what you want in the entry.
 If there are tons of shoes or coats there, put the extra coats you want to keep in the coat closet.
 Put the excess shoes in each person’s room or wherever you keep them.

 Today, we are going to move into the living area.
 Look around your living room or other living spaces.
 Do you have too many things cluttering the surfaces of your furniture?
 Do you have too much furniture crowding the space?
+Do you have old magazines laying around?
 Take 15 minutes today and remove anything from your living area that does not belong there.
 Only display items that you love.
 If you don’t like it, it is okay to give it away or throw it away.

 Today, you are going to tackle your dining room.
 If your dining room table becomes a hot spot for papers, you will go through them and put them where they belong, such as a filing cabinet.
 Throw away any junk mail.
 If your dining room table is cluttered with stuff, put it away where it belongs.
 If your dining room table is clear, make sure the rest of the room is also clear of excess clutter.
 Take a look around and make sure that everything you see is something you want to display intentionally, something you use, or something that belongs there.